EthanHeilman/BlockSizeDebate/README.md

 ### Counter Argument 2.3: Moore's Law (and it's companion laws) will support this in the future

-*2.3.1: Trusting future hardware innovation is a risky move, especially as we move to smaller transistor gaps*
+*2.3.1: Trusting future hardware innovation is a risky move*

+Especially as we move to smaller transistor gaps, where it gets harder and harder to scale.

 ### Counter Argument 2.4: Satoshi Predicted Node Centralization<sup>[6](#footnote6)</sup>